 Federal and state regulations require students receiving financial aid to maintain satisfactory academic progress (SAP) as defined by the institution to receive financial assistance.
 At Haywood Community College, federal student aid includes the Federal Pell Grant, Federal Supplemental Education Opportunity Grant, and Federal Work Study.
-State student aid includes the North Carolina Education Lottery Scholarship, and the North Carolina Community College Grant.
+State student aid includes the NextNC scholarship.
 According to federal regulations, the school's SAP Policy must include (1) a qualitative measure (2) a quantitative measure and (3) a maximum time frame for completion of program.
 These measures are cumulative and include all periods of enrollment, including transfer hours from other schools, and periods for which the student did not receive funds from Title IV programs.